 Weighing and record keeping:

 It is important to keep a log of your kitten’s weight to ensure it is gaining weight properly.
 Kittens should double their birth weight in the first 7 – 10 days.
-It is also encouraged to keep a log of when feeds were made, how much was given etc.
+Keep a log of when feeds were made, how much was given etc.

 Love and attention: